 Features and Software

-There’s no control software for the headset, so that also means there’s no individual tweaking or the ability to create audio profiles like rivals offer.
-All the features come from the hardware, namely the bass sliders on each earcup and the USB audio control mixer.
+There’s still no individual tweaking or the ability to create audio profiles like rivals offer.
+The most similar feature comes through the hardware, namely the bass sliders on each earcup and the USB audio control mixer.
 The latter has a button for mic mute / monitoring.
-A red LED turns on when the mic is muted and off when the mic is active..
+A red LED turns on when the mic is muted and off when the mic is active.
 Holding down the mic button for 3 seconds also toggles mic monitoring, so you can hear yourself when speaking into the headset’s mic, so there’s a relatively easy way to be certain.

 Accessories and Configurations